sbstp/supermon/README.md

 output available to the container engine.

 Its main advantages are:
-* **lightweight**: It uses around ~1 MB of memory at runtime, including the binary shared memory.
-The binary uses less than 2 MB on disk.
+* **lightweight**: It uses around ~1 MiB of memory at runtime, including the binary shared memory.
+The binary uses less than 500 KiB on disk.
 * **easy to use**: A simple YAML spec is passed to **supermon** to tell it which processes to spawn and manage.
 * **easy to install**: You only need to copy a single binary in your container image.